 What do T4 and Free T4 do?

-Your thyroid produces T4 (Thyroxine), but it can become Free T4 or as referred to on a blood test FT4 when the T4 hormone is not attached or bonded to a protein in your blood on a receptor it is now Free T4.
+Your thyroid produces T4 (Thyroxine), but it can become Free T4 or as referred to on a blood test FT4.
+If the T4 hormone is not attached or bonded to a protein in your blood on a receptor it is now Free T4.

 The form that is bound or known as T4, is inactive and accounts for 98% of our T4 hormone.
 Free T4 is the active form of thyroxine accounting for the other 2% but is very powerful.

-If you are unfamiliar with what your T4 functions are or how to make it work better in the process, you can learn more here.
-Although I can not test the various hormones on a hair analysis test, I can see if the complete process is working adequately.
-If you would like to start at the beginning of how your T4 is stimulated to be produced you can start from the beginning here.
-We are going to zoom in on the finer details once T4 is made in this article.
+You will want to understand what your T4 hormone functions are and how to make it work better in the process.
+Although I can not test the various hormones on a Hair Analysis test, I can see if the overall process is working adequately.
+Learn how to increase your T4 and how it is stimulated to be produced, for greater understanding too.
+Let’s zoom in on what happens once you have T4 to ensure none is left unbound.

 Why do I need a Free T4 test?

 The Free T4 test is a more accurate reflection of thyroid hormone function and may be done in place of the Total T4 test.
-The Free T4 test is commonly done in the United States on newborns, soon after birth to check for Congenital hypothyroidism.
+The Free T4 test is common in the United States to test newborns soon after birth to check for Congenital hypothyroidism.
 This condition occurs when a baby is born with a thyroid gland that is not located where it should be, missing completely or an under-active thyroid gland.

 What could the Free T4 and TSH levels mean?

-If you have an elevated Free T4 and a low TSH, it could indicate hyperthyroidism (fast) which is an overactive thyroid or hyperactive thyroid.
+If you have an elevated Free T4 and a low TSH, it could indicate hyperthyroidism.
+This means you have a fast overactive thyroid or hyperactive thyroid .
 Conditions associated with hyperthyroidism would be Graves disease or an autoimmune disease.
-There can be some dangers associated with a high Free T4 level including an increased risk of heart disease by 87% and double the risk of a fatal heart attack.
+There can be some dangers with having a high Free T4 level.
+These include an increased risk of heart disease by 87% and double the risk of a fatal heart attack.

 Abnormally low Free T4 levels and a high TSH may signal hypothyroidism.
 This means your thyroid is not making enough hormones.
-An underlying condition, such as Hashimoto’s disease, another autoimmune disorder, could be the cause of an under-active thyroid.
+An underlying condition, such as Hashimoto’s disease which is another autoimmune disorder, could be the cause of an under-active thyroid.

-Free T4 affects your thyroid in controlling metabolism or oxidation, mood, energy, hair health, and gut functions so it is very important to look at a deeper picture of how all of the forms of thyroid hormone are working.
+Free T4 affects your thyroid in controlling metabolism or oxidation, mood, energy, hair health, and gut functions.
+It is very important to look at a deeper picture of how all of the forms of thyroid hormone are working.
 Don’t base the total thyroid health just off of the T4 or TSH.

-In upcoming blogs, I will explain the other pieces to your thyroid health in the articles on this site.
+I explain the other pieces to your thyroid health in the articles on this site.
 Learn about the hormone roles of Reverse T4, T3, Reverse T3, Free T3, and antibody tests.

 If you have any concerns or would like assistance,